Aqsa Hussain is a Criminal Barrister at No5 Barristers' Chambers, also specialising in public law and regulatory matters.

 She is regularly instructed to appear in the Magistrates’ Court and Crown Court on a range of criminal matters.
 Aqsa prosecutes and defends.
 She has also been instructed on private prosecution matters.

-Aqsa has commenced the Youth Justice Advocacy Training run by the Youth Justice Legal Centre (completion postponed due to the coronavirus pandemic) and is a Level 1 Prosecutor on the Crown Prosecution Service Advocate Panel.
+Aqsa has completed the Youth Justice Advocacy Training run by the Youth Justice Legal Centre.
+She is a Level 1 Prosecutor on the Crown Prosecution Service Advocate Panel.

-During her second-six, in addition to the regular assortment of Criminal and Public law related work Aqsa has been given under supervision, she is assisting Dr Chelvan on two pro-bono, international human rights cases.
-She is responsible for drafting applications for both matters for the European Court of Human Rights.
+During her second-six, Aqsa worked on pro-bono international human rights cases.
+She assisted with drafting applications to the European Court of Human Rights.
 These cases include complex family law, immigration and human rights issues.
 She hopes to continue to build her practice in this area.

 Previous employment / experience

 Prior to starting pupillage Aqsa’s work experience spanned the fields of law, international development, human rights, cyber security and strategy consulting.
 She has experience in both start-ups and multinational organisations.

 She has had the privilege of working in various countries such as the USA, France, Switzerland and the Netherlands in leadership, project management, research and advocacy roles.

 Aqsa has worked on the Grenfell Inquiry and assisted in complex fraud trials through various solicitors’ firms.
 She also interned at the International Bar Association where she was responsible for carrying out research into whistleblowing and harassment law contributing to their landmark 2019 report, as well as working for a human rights law NGO in New York where she gained experience in international human rights litigation.